 Federal Realty Investment Trust (FRT) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the real estate investment trust had lost 1.68% over the past month, outpacing the Finance sector's loss of 3.28% and the S&P 500's loss of 2.45% in that time.
+Heading into today, shares of the real estate investment trust had lost 0.64% over the past month, lagging the Finance sector's loss of 0.17% and the S&P 500's gain of 0.88% in that time.

-Federal Realty Investment Trust will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Federal Realty Investment Trust to post earnings of $1.44 per share.
-This would mark year-over-year growth of 23.08%.
-Our most recent consensus estimate is calling for quarterly revenue of $251.84 million, up 15.44% from the year-ago period.
+Investors will be hoping for strength from Federal Realty Investment Trust as it approaches its next earnings release.
+On that day, Federal Realty Investment Trust is projected to report earnings of $1.44 per share, which would represent year-over-year growth of 23.08%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $251.84 million, up 15.44% from the year-ago period.

-FRT's full-year Zacks Consensus Estimates are calling for earnings of $5.92 per share and revenue of $1.02 billion.
-These results would represent year-over-year changes of +6.28% and +7.37%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.92 per share and revenue of $1.02 billion, which would represent changes of +6.28% and +7.37%, respectively, from the prior year.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.6% higher.
-Federal Realty Investment Trust is holding a Zacks Rank of #2 (Buy) right now.
+Federal Realty Investment Trust is currently a Zacks Rank #2 (Buy).

-Investors should also note Federal Realty Investment Trust's current valuation metrics, including its Forward P/E ratio of 19.88.
-This valuation marks a premium compared to its industry's average Forward P/E of 15.45.
+Investors should also note Federal Realty Investment Trust's current valuation metrics, including its Forward P/E ratio of 19.87.
+Its industry sports an average Forward P/E of 15.66, so we one might conclude that Federal Realty Investment Trust is trading at a premium comparatively.

 The REIT and Equity Trust - Retail industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 97, putting it in the top 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 96, which puts it in the top 38% of all 250+ industries.

 Click to get this free report